yanbuatois/urban-rivals-oauth/README.md

 const url = urApi.getAuthorizeUrl('https://myauthorizepage.tld/');
 ```

-When you have the verifier, you can get the access token, which allows to do API queries.
+When you have authorized the token, you can get the access token, which allows to do API queries.
 To authorize this token, you can simply call the `getAccessToken` method.

 ```js